nielsvoss/lean-pitfalls/README.md

 # Common Lean Pitfalls

+> [!IMPORTANT]
+> This document **has been moved** to https://leanprover-community.github.io/extras/pitfalls.html.
+Feedback should be directed to the [community website github repository](https://github.com/leanprover-community/leanprover-community.github.io) or the [Lean Zulip](https://leanprover.zulipchat.com/).
+This document will no longer be updated and might go out of date.

 This document lists some common mistakes that Lean users frequently make, as well as unintuitive features of Lean that can lead to errors.

 If you find a mistake in this document or would like something added, please open an issue or pull request on this repository.